WHOIGit/shelltox/README.md

 Basic usage: `python alphagamma.py alphagamma.ini --src ../data`

-Here, `alphagamma.ini` is a configuration file containing year-location triplets with a strong corellation between HAB and measured shellfish toxicity.
+Here, `alphagamma.ini` is a configuration file containing year-location triplets with a strong corellation between HABs and measured shellfish toxicity sites.

 ## Bokeh App
 bokeh_app is a graphical modeling tool for viewing and interacting with data and models.